Irys-xyz/Whistleblower/README.md

 ![](./assets/irys-whistleblower.png?raw=true)

-Whistleblower is a lightweight tool for monitoring [transactions uploaded to Irys](https://docs.irys.xyz/learn/transaction-lifecycle) and verifying they are finalized on Arweave and seeded to miners.
+Whistleblower is a lightweight tool for monitoring [transactions uploaded to Irys](https://docs.irys.xyz/learn/transaction-lifecycle), verifying they are finalized on Arweave and seeded to miners.

 > A transaction is "finalized" once >= 50 Arweave block confirmations have passed.
 With a block time of ~2 minutes, it takes ~100 minutes before a transaction can be considered final.